redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 - The lowest layer contains all data points, and each higher layer contains a subset, forming a hierarchy.
 - At runtime, the search traverses the graph on each layer from top to bottom, finding the local minima before dropping to the subsequent layer.

-Choose the HNSW index when you have larger datasets or when search performance and scalability are most important, even at the expense of lower search accuracy.
+Choose the HNSW index type when you have larger datasets (> 1M documents) or when search performance and scalability are more important than perfect search accuracy.

 **Required attributes**